fangyuan99/cookie-share/README.md

 - Admin functionality for managing stored cookies
 - Supports `HTTPOnly` cookies that JS cannot access due to higher plugin permissions

-## Installation

-1. Clone this repository or download the source code.
-2. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the directory containing the extension files.

 ## Usage

 ### Plugin Usage